The Ultimate Foe: Plot

-The Sixth Doctor boldly claims the Valeyard's evidence has been falsified, and the Matrix has been tampered with.
+The Sixth Doctor claims the Valeyard's evidence has been falsified, and the Matrix has been tampered with.
 The Keeper of the Matrix insists this is impossible.
-Glitz and Mel arrive unexpectedly in the courtroom.
-The Master appears on the Matrix screen to claim responsibility and to demonstrate it's possible to breach the Matrix.
-At the Master's insistence, Glitz reveals the data he tried to obtain on Ravolox included technological secrets from the Matrix, which was stolen by the Sleepers.
-The Time Lords traced the Sleepers to their base on Earth and dragged the planet across space to the location in which the Doctor found it, nearly annihilating all life on the planet in the process.
+Glitz and Mel arrive in the courtroom.
+The Master appears on the Matrix screen to demonstrate it's possible to breach the Matrix.
+Glitz reveals the data he tried to obtain on Ravolox included technological secrets from the Matrix, which was stolen by the Sleepers.
+The Time Lords traced the Sleepers to their base on Earth and dragged the planet across space, nearly annihilating all life on the planet.
 The Doctor denounces the Time Lords as decadent and corrupt.
-The Master explains that the Valeyard is a manifestation of the Doctor's darker side "somewhere between [the Doctor's] twelfth and final incarnation"; the High Council offered the Valeyard the Doctor's remaining regenerations in exchange for falsifying evidence.
+The Master explains that the Valeyard is a manifestation of the Doctor's darker side; the High Council offered the Valeyard the Doctor's remaining regenerations in exchange for falsifying evidence.

-When the Doctor demands to halt the trial as he cannot be both the defendant and prosecutor, the Valeyard flees into the Matrix, a virtual reality where normal logic does not apply.
-The Doctor pursues with Glitz, emerging next to a building labelled "The Fantasy Factory (proprietor: J. J. Chambers)".
-A clerk named Mr. Popplewick sends them to a deserted wasteland.
-To the Doctor's horror, hands emerge from the ground and grab him, dragging him underground.
-Glitz is unable to rescue him, but the Doctor rises from the ground unharmed, insisting correctly that nothing that happens in the Matrix is real.
-The Valeyard appears and taunts the Doctor before unleashing nerve gas, forcing the Doctor and Glitz to take refuge in a run-down cottage.
+When the Doctor demands to halt the trial as he cannot be both the defendant and prosecutor, the Valeyard flees into the Matrix.
+The Doctor pursues with Glitz.
+The Valeyard taunts the Doctor before unleashing nerve gas, forcing the Doctor and Glitz to take refuge in a cottage.
 As they stumble inside, it dematerialises – it is the Master's TARDIS.

-The Master reveals that he wishes the Doctor to prevail over the Valeyard, since he fears the Valeyard's ability to defeat him.
-He puts the Doctor into a catatonic state and sends him out of his TARDIS to lure the Valeyard out of hiding.
-The Valeyard emerges onto a balcony, but fires upon the Master, forcing him to flee.
-Mel emerges from a tunnel and the Doctor, recognising her voice, emerges from his trance.
-She leads him out of the Matrix and into the trial room.
-They agree that she should tell the truth, and she confirms to the court that the scenes of the Vervoids' destruction, the basis of the Valeyard's charge of genocide, are as she witnessed them.
-The Inquisitor finds the Doctor guilty and declares that his life is forfeit.
-He accepts the verdict as the fulfilment of justice and is led off to execution.
+The Master reveals that he wishes the Doctor to prevail, since he fears the Valeyard's ability to defeat him.
+Mel leads the Doctor out of the Matrix back to the trial room.
+She confirms to the court that the scenes of the Vervoids' destruction, the basis of the Valeyard's charge of genocide, are as she witnessed them.
+The Inquisitor finds the Doctor guilty.
+The Doctor accepts the verdict and is led off to execution.